 Some patients need to go home with a foley catheter.
 If you have had your prostate removed, you will have to keep the catheter in for 7-10 days to allow for healing.
 The nursing staff will teach you and your family how to manage this at home.

 Constipation is fairly common after surgery.
-You will be getting a stool softener daily while in the hospital, and you will receive a prescription to continue this when discharged.
+You may get a stool softener daily while in the hospital.
+If you do get this after surgery, you will receive a prescription to continue this when discharged.
 Drinking enough fluids, slow walking, fruits and juices in your diet, and when needed Milk of Magnesia from the pharmacy will help with this.
 If you have had prostate surgery, DO NOT insert anything into your rectum like a suppository or enema, this can harm you.